• People

 Overview

-Karen L. Odash is an associate in the firm’s Philadelphia and Minneapolis offices, where she provides strategic counsel on a broad spectrum of labor and employment matters.
-She is a key member of the firm’s Artificial Intelligence Team and regularly advises clients on the evolving intersection of AI and the workplace, helping employers to navigate compliance, risk mitigation, and best practices in implementing AI-driven technologies.
-Karen is well-versed in the legal (and practical) complexities that surround AI in the workplace, frequently conducts trainings on a variety of employment topics, and prepares legal Insights on breaking developments.
+Karen L. Odash is an associate in the firm’s Philadelphia and Minneapolis offices, where she advises employers on the full spectrum of labor and employment matters.
+As a key member of the firm’s Artificial Intelligence Team, she helps employers navigate the rapidly evolving intersection of AI and the workplace—offering guidance on compliance, risk mitigation, and best practices for implementing AI-driven technologies in hiring, performance management, and other workforce functions.

-Before earning her law degree, Karen built a distinguished career in the legal field, gaining more than a decade of experience for a Fortune 250 financial services company, including serving most recently as the Director of Legal Programs.
-In that role, she focused extensively on employment law, recruiting practices, compliance, and restrictive covenant enforcement, as well as advised corporate leadership on risk management and developed policies and procedures.
-Karen’s prior background as a paralegal in employment law and litigation has further strengthened her ability to anticipate challenges and craft proactive solutions for her clients.
+Before earning her law degree, Karen spent a decade at a nationally recognized securities broker-dealer, ultimately serving as Director of Legal Programs.
+In that role, she advised corporate and field leadership on high-stakes employment issues, recruiting practices, and restrictive covenant enforcement, and she played a key role in developing national risk management policies and workforce programs.
+Earlier in her career, she worked as a paralegal in employment and litigation, giving her a strong foundation for anticipating challenges and crafting proactive solutions for her clients.

 Credentials